Klay4/cloudflare-ddns/README.md

 * Log File System

 # Contact
-If you have any issue or question contact me by Discord: @Klay4#0001
+If you have any problems or questions please contact me via Discord: @Klay4#0001